billvaglienti/ProtoGen/README.md

 2. CPU time is spent at both the receiver and transmitter to perform the ICD interpretation.
 3. The communications protocol is typically written at least three times: the encode (transmit), the decode (receive), and the documentation (ICD).
 Keeping all three implementations in sync is challenging and a common source of bugs.

-ProtoGen is a tool that takes a xml protocol description and generates html for documentation, and C source code for encoding and decoding the data.
+ProtoGen is a tool that takes a xml protocol description and generates html for documentation, and C or C++ source code for encoding and decoding the data.
 This alleviates much of the challenge and bugs in protocol development.
-The C source code is highly portable, readable, efficient, and well commented.
+The generated code is highly portable, readable, efficient, and well commented.
 It is suitable for inclusion in almost any C/C++ compiler environment.

-This document refers to ProtoGen version 2.21.
+This document refers to ProtoGen version 3.0.
 Source code for ProtoGen is available on [github](https://github.com/billvaglienti/ProtoGen).

 ---

 Usage
 =====

 ProtoGen is a C++/Qt5 compiled command line application, suitable for inclusion as a automated build step (Qt provides the xml, string, and file handling).
-The command line is: `ProtoGen Protocol.xml [Outputpath] [SupportFile.xml] [-license <licensefile>] [-docs <dir>] [-latex] [-latex-header-level <level>] [-no-doxygen] [-no-markdown] [-no-helper-files] [-style <style.css>] [-no-unrecognized-warnings] [-table-of-contents] [-titlepage <file>]`.
+The command line is: `ProtoGen Protocol.xml [Outputpath] [SupportFile.xml] [-license <licensefile>] [-docs <dir>] [-latex] [-latex-header-level <level>] [-no-doxygen] [-no-markdown] [-no-helper-files] [-style <style.css>] [-no-unrecognized-warnings] [-table-of-contents] [-titlepage <file>] [-lang-c] [-lang-cpp]`.
 On Mac OS ProtoGen is invoked through an app bundle: `ProtoGen.app/Contents/MacOS/ProtoGen`

 - `Protocol.xml` is the main file that defines the protocol details, setting the protocol name and various options.
 The main protocol file is always the first xml file on the command line.